Fun shopping in the Jordaan

 You have now arrived at Prinsengracht.
 Turn left until you reach the next bridge across Prinsengracht.

-In the same street at number 18 a famous Dutch lingerie designer has her own lingerie store: marlies|dekkers store
+In the same street at number 18 a famous Dutch lingerie designer has her own lingerie store: marlies|dekkers store .
+Her Signature collection has been designed for the self-confident, seductive modern-day woman who never fails to express her sense of femininity.

 Buttons, nothing but buttons

 The Jordaan neighbourhood is mainly known for its small specialised shops.
-As London has the world renowned Button Queen and New York its own Tender Buttons, so Amsterdam has its own buttonshop, the Knopenwinkel , situated at Herengracht 389.
+As London has the world renowned Button Queen and New York its own Tender Buttons, so Amsterdam has its own buttonshop, De Knopenwinkel , situated at Herengracht 389.
 This shop sell buttons, nothing but buttons, a staggering variety of buttons.

 Art & Antiques

 We cross Prinsengracht once more and arrive at Looiersgracht.
 We continue through Looiersgracht and via the back door at number 128 (the front entrance is on Elandsgracht 109) we come to the last part of this shopping route: Antiekcentrum Amsterdam (Antiques Centre Amsterdam), formerly known as 'De Looier'.
 The biggest imaginable variety of items has been brought together here.
-Fridays closed.